What is the characteristic of the observed solar climate signal?

 How do the different natural and anthropogenic forcings interact?

 The solar forcing does interact with a number of natural and anthropogenic forcings such as volcanic eruptions, increasing greenhouse gas emissions, or intrinsic atmospheric variations such as the El Niño Southern Oscillation (ENSO) and the Quasi-Biennual Oscillation (QBO).
-SOLARIS-HEPPA aims at improving our understanding of these interactions with particular emphasis on their role on solar variability in a changing climate.
+SOLARIS-HEPPA aims at improving our understanding of these interactions with particular emphasis on their role in solar variability in a changing climate.